hamlim/blog/pages/posts/2016/january/clientside.md

 Yet, as we have learned from the past developments in the web, things were a changing.
-Companies like Fieldbook, Airtable, and services like
-<a href="https://www.producthunt.com/tech/formsubmit">formsubmit</a> began to
-rise and a new trend began to take place.
+Companies like Fieldbook, Airtable, and services like [formsubmit](https://www.producthunt.com/tech/formsubmit) began to rise and a new trend began to take place.
 Some web developers shifted away from working on server-side coding and began to couple the logic on the client-side scripts.
 With these new technologies and entire server-side app could be written with a few API calls, and a relatively small sized JS file to run in the browser.
 A complete web app will only consist of a few static files for views (html/MST/whatever template you choose) and controllers (JS) and the model will be stored on 3rd party services.
 One could even serve a complete functioning application through a CDN, and in fact many full applications can be served from